Business Registration in Hong Kong: A Comprehensive Guide

 • A bank reference letter of each major member

-• Proof of business such as agreements, invoices, and contracts of the current company or any related one.
+• Proof of business such as agreements, invoices, and contracts of the current company or any related one

-Documents needed for business registration in Hong Kong
+Documents Needed for Business Registration In Hong Kong

 Articles of Association

 These are a set of rules that govern how a board of directors can run a business.
-It’s often viewed as a contract between employees members of the company and the company.
+It's often viewed as a contract between employees and members of the company and the company.

 A company registration form must also be completed with the following information: